from the vine to the mouth

 To limit bacterial fermentation, a low-temperature, nutrient-free environment must be created.
 This reduces the amount of alcohol produced.
 However, this method is limited to certain types of wine.

-The production process for alcohol-free wine is similar to that for traditional wine.
+The manufacturing process of this festive alcohol-free beverage based on dealcoholized wine is similar to that of traditional wine.

 • How do you get this zero-alcohol wine?